 Email & Norse Key

-Please read carefully the LIS Access information provided to you by the Registrar’s Office.
+Please read carefully the ITS Access information provided to you by the Registrar’s Office.
 Financial Services sends billing information to your Luther email and your statement of account is available on my.luther.edu.

 Statement of Account